 Love is never a constant.
-It ebbs and it flows and from time to time one is compelled to take its measure.
+It ebbs and flows and from time to time we are compelled to take its measure.
 But this test was unfair.
 I love her a lot – but do I love her more than cherries?
 This I do not even know.

 Some things we share.

 - Wine is always poured into two equal glasses.

 - Pie is divided by one and served by the other.

 - At the cash register whenever I buy a candy bar, I buy two.
 One for her and one for myself.